klavinslab/enviro/README.md

 >}
 >```
 > The location field is relative to the robot's center.
 The direction is an angle in radians.
+> This field should not be present in "invisible" agents. &#x246E; New in 1.5.

 > `mass`<br>
 A number defining the mass of the robot.
+This field should not be present in "invisible" agents. &#x246E; New in 1.5.

 > `controller`<br>
 A path to the shared object library for the agent, such as `lib/my_robot.so`.

 The Agent Class
 ---